CDRMV/Commander-Survival-Kit/README.md

 C:/Users/yourusername/Documents/my games/Gas Powered Games/Supreme Commander Forged Alliance

-Accept the Dialog to overrite it if there is already an Mods Folder there.
+Accept the Dialog to overrite it if there is already an Mods Folder.

 Copy and paste the gamedata folder here: